systeminit/si/app/auth-portal/src/content/tutorial/08-asset_authoring.md

 * Attribute
 * Validation

-The type of functions that an Asset needs will depend on what the Asset does.
-For example, if we want our Asset to have a real world representation of our 'digital twin', then we need `action functions` to be able to _take action_ with the infrastructure provider.
+The type of functions an Asset needs will depend on what the Asset does.
+For example, if we want our Asset to have a real-world representation of our 'digital twin,' then we need `action functions` to be able to _take action_ with the infrastructure provider.
 Or, you will need `attribute functions` if you want to manipulate data going to the Asset or from the Asset.

 ### Building the Schema Variant Definition of AWS EBS Volume

-A Schema Variant Definition, is a function that allows us to create the structure of the Asset schema.
-This definition is, usually, made up of:
+A Schema Variant Definition is a function that allows us to create the structure of the Asset schema.
+This definition is usually made up of the following:

 * Props
 * Input Sockets
 * Output Sockets

 There are other parts to the schema definition, but these are the most common.
-You can find the full schema definition in our [source code](https://github.com/systeminit/si/blob/main/bin/lang-js/src/asset_builder.ts).
+You can find the full schema definition in the [source code](https://github.com/systeminit/si/blob/main/bin/lang-js/src/asset_builder.ts).
-In System Initiative, we try and model out schema similar to how the AWS ecosystem would model the resource.
-I usually use the [AWS CLI Documentation](https://docs.aws.amazon.com/cli/latest/reference/#cli-aws) to understand what the schema needs to include.
-It's important to note that as we build out Assets, it's easy to extend the Asset, so you don't need to cover all scenarios in the first creation of the Asset.
+In System Initiative, we try to model schema similar to how the AWS ecosystem would model the resource.
+We usually use the [AWS CLI Documentation](https://docs.aws.amazon.com/cli/latest/reference/#cli-aws) to understand what the schema needs to include.
+It's important to note that as we build out Assets, extending the Asset is easy, so you don't need to cover all scenarios in the first creation of the Asset.

-Looking at the AWS CLI documentation for [creating an EBS Volume](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-volume.html)
-I can see that we will want to have the following properties:
+Looking at the AWS CLI documentation for [creating an EBS Volume](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-volume.html) we can see that we will want to have the following properties:

 * availability-zone
 * region